bastisawesome/RPiMorse/README.md

 ## RPiMorse
-RPiMorse is a simple Morse code system for the Raspberry Pi.
-It comes with a working CLI which allows the user to input text to be converted to Morse code.
-It uses the RPi's GPIO to set a pin as high and low at a pre-defined frequency.
-This has been tested with an LED, however, it may work with any device that takes a basic pin output.
+RPiMorse is a simple Morse code translator and transmitter, using an embedded server.
+It allows the user to type in plain English and generates the Morse Code.
+The user can then transmit the Morse Code to a configured server.
+If using the embedded server the code will appear in a third pane labeled "Received" and, if configured, will output to the "active pin", as set in the config dialog.

 ## Frameworks
 **Built with**